axsh/openvnet/docs/InstallGuide.md

 Make sure that the IPv4 address and MAC address are the same as what you specify when you create the interface database records.

-Launch the LXC guests then enslave the tap interfaces to the datapath.
+Launch the LXC guests then enslave the LXC's tap interfaces to the datapath.

 ```
 # lxc-start -d -n inst1